lh70/s-connect-python/README.md

 framework will make a hard cut if the limit is reached.
 There will be solutions regarding this manner in Version 3.

 Currently, only general connection can receive and process control messages and will raise an exception if data messages are sent.
-Currently, I do not see any reason why there should be data messages on general connection.
+Currently, I do not see any reason why there should be data messages on general connections.
 In contrast, pipeline connections can currently only process data messages and will raise an exception if control messages are received after promotion from general connection.
-In the future the will most likely be control messages supported for load balancing and automatic adjustments.
+In the future there will most likely be control messages supported for load balancing and automatic adjustments.

 TODO: Write the worker (control message) communication structure like done for Version 1